0x416c6578/p8-firmware/Converting to LVGL Fonts.md

 ## Reading Font Bitmap Data
 - The only part of a character that is written to is the bounding box area, meaning that the data stored in the bitmap correlates to only that part of the character in the bounding box
 - For '!', the data stored is 0xf2, or 0b1111001(0) (the thing in brackets is just padding)
+- Data is read into the bounding box starting in the top-left and working along, then down
   - The bounding box is a 7 down * 1 accross box, meaning the letter looks like:
 ```
 ___